mdzaid1299/Google-Meet-Clone-master-2/README.md

 # GMeet : A Google Meet Clone

-GMeet is a video calling platform similar to Google Meet made using NodeJS.
+NMeet is a video calling platform similar to Google Meet made using NodeJS.

-## Visit the official website!

-Visit the website from this link : https://google-meeting.herokuapp.com/

 ## Features